 Purpose: The Master of Science in Nursing provides study beyond the baccalaureate in Nursing.
 The role specialties are administrator, educator, and practitioner.
 Clinical specialties are adult and family.
 The graduate student in the administrator role completes a minimum of 495 theory and 660 clinical clock hours.
 The graduate student in the educator role completes a minimum of 480 theory and 720 clinical practice clock hours.
-The graduate student in the practitioner role completes a minimum of 465 theory and 780 clinical practice clock hours.
+The graduate student in the practitioner role completes a minimum of 465 theory and 720 clinical practice clock hours.

 Admission: Admission is competitive, based on an estimate of the ability of the applicant to complete the program of studies successfully and on the appropriateness of the requested program of studies to the applicant's stated goals.
 A limited number of applicants can be accommodated.
 In cases where there are more qualified applicants than slots available, the School of Nursing Graduate Program accepts the most qualified who apply.
 Specific role focus availability is dependent on sufficient enrollment in the specialty area.
 Full-time (four semesters) and part-time (six semesters) plans of study are an option for the nurse educator and nurse practitioner students.
 A full-time (four semesters) and part-time (eight semesters) plan of study is optional for the administrator student.
-MSN courses have online components.
+MSN courses are online.
 All enrolled students must have access to a computer, Internet connection, and basic computer and Internet skills.
-Application deadline is April 15.
+Application deadline is April 1.
+(March 31 for MECSAPN GNP and PMHNP Track options).